neist/pleasant/readme.md

 Let’s say we wanted a `:userId` parameter in a route rule to match only a 6 digit integer.

-The following regex parameter rule does that well:
+The following regex parameter rule does that:

 ```js
 server.route({